-Not all epoxies offer adhesion to joined two wood pieces.
+Not all epoxies offer adhesion to join two wooden board pieces lengthwise or crosswise.
 You must look for two-part epoxies composed of a hardener and a resin mix.

 The two-part epoxy glue is a type of bonding agent that you can use on various surfaces.
 This wood glue work on painted outdoor surfaces because it has excellent chemicals for water resistance.

 However, you can achieve a strong bond and stability on an oil-based painted surface, but you should lightly sand the surface for better adhesion.
 You can still use it for non-porous surfaces, but the bonding strength is weaker than the porous surface.